monika-mak/Project_Portfolio_2-Friends_Trivia/README.md

 ### Idea

-The game was inspired by my son who loves "Friends" and my own personal love for that show that made me laugh for so many years.
+The game was inspired by my son who loves "Friends" and my own personal love for that show which made me laugh for so many years.

 ### Content

 Content was inspired mainly by the tutorials below:
-- [Code Institute - Love Maths Project Walkthrough]
+- Code Institute : Love Maths Project Walkthrough
 - [How To Make Quiz App Using JavaScript](https://www.youtube.com/watch?v=PBcqGxrr9g8&t=1741s)
 - [Build a Quiz App](https://www.youtube.com/watch?v=rFWbAj40JrQ&list=PLB6wlEeCDJ5Yyh6P2N6Q_9JijB6v4UejF)
+- readme - some inspiration taken from KevinFlanagan7/Masters-quiz/main/README.md, thank you Kevin.

 ### Learning and Support Resources

 - [W3Schools](https://www.w3schools.com/) - For learning and practice.
 - [YouTube](https://www.youtube.com/) - To source a deeper understanding of concepts.
 - [Code Institute](https://codeinstitute.net/) - To structure and support learnings.
-- [ChatGPT](https://openai.com/chatgpt) - For quick information support when needed.
+- [ChatGPT](https://openai.com/chatgpt) - generating questions, quick information support when needed.
 - [Perplexity AI](https://www.perplexity.ai/) - For a focused source of information in one place.
 - [Study Music, Concentration, Focus](https://www.youtube.com/results?search_query=study+music+concentration+focus) - To keep me calm during work.

+### Personal comments and learnings
+-This was quite a journey and i am aware that bugs should be recorded in the readme, saying that I trust that section would take 3 days to complete and i hope commit history will be a great resource of it.
+Many of the issues I had found were simple semicolons or naming mistakes and some were as complicated as function being connected incorreclty.
+Once one bug was fixed another appeared which made the learning really deep.

 ### Acknowledgements

 A massive shout-out to:

-- Amy Richardson - for constant support as well as great advice throughout the process.
+- Amy Richardson again, thank you for your constant support as well as great advices and tips given throughout the process.
-- Femi - my mentor who utilized our meetings very well, giving constructive feedback and excellent practice.
+- Femi - my mentor who utilized our meetings very well, giving constructive feedback and excellent practice, your feedback is always very powerful and to the point.
 - Huge thanks to the tutor support and community.
 It was a great help to feel like I am not here alone.